auriga-z/locomotive-scroll/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
-about: Suggest an idea for this project
+name: Rotate and Scale
+about: Ability to transform scale and rotaton of the element also.
 title: ''
-labels: ''
+labels: 'Enhancement'
 assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Loco scroll could take over the world if there was an option to not only translate but roate and scale also with scroll.

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+This type of effect can be achieved with https://github.com/alexcambose/motus But the problem is it only works when native scroll is enabled, and is not as smooth.
+It does not work with loco scroll.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Something similar can be seen on https://www.rino-pelle.com/ in instagram section of the homepage.

+Thanks